-P2P encrypted chat with built-in wallet, games, music streaming, AI assistant, Spaces, and name marketplace.
+P2P encrypted messenger with built-in wallet, games, live DJ, Spaces, and name marketplace.
 End-to-end encrypted, peer-to-peer, privacy-first.

 What is Backspace.me?

-Backspace.me is a peer-to-peer encrypted chat platform built on a distributed WebSocket relay network.
+Backspace.me is a peer-to-peer encrypted messenger built on a distributed WebSocket relay network.
 Every message is end-to-end encrypted before it leaves your device, and your identity is secured by Ed25519 cryptographic key pairs.
 There is no account database to hack and no company reading your conversations.

 The network runs on a growing number of globally distributed relay nodes that sync messages, profiles, and room state between each other.
 Clients connect via WebSocket to any available node.
 Users earn unique nicknames by contributing uptime to the network through Proof-of-Uptime minting.

-The platform features a self-custodial multi-chain crypto wallet (SOL, TRX, USDT), real-money Snake tournaments, user-created Spaces (virtual servers), live music streaming via Backspace.FM, an automated news feed, and Nexus AI — the platform's built-in AI assistant.
+The platform features a self-custodial multi-chain crypto wallet (SOL, TRX, USDT), real-money Snake tournaments, user-created Spaces (virtual servers), and live DJ where any user can broadcast music in any room with a full dual-deck mixing engine.

 Explore the Docs